Affirmation: “Life isn’t about finding yourself. Life is about creating yourself.” George Bernard Shaw

 2. Refer a service from your community or network that you used and recommend.

 3. Join a group and start a conversation on a topic relevant to your specialty.

 4. Write a testimony on a service or product you used from your network or the local community.

 5. Provide something visual or tactile that will enhance your elevator speech and be useful to the group.

 6. Speak about a valuable lesson you learned that you think will be helpful.

 Some branding techniques are physical with actual items that clients/customers can take with them, for instance, pens with a business branding seem to be very popular or Custom Water Bottles with the logo of the company on the label have been known to be at conventions, events, etc. they are great strategies to keep their business in the minds of people.
+Some brands will even branch out into the area of clothing and create a tank top design or jumper design to sell to their audience, generating more visibility.
 Branding shouldn’t be in one area of marketing, it should be all-inclusive and reach each corner.